mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/redux/_index.md

     - `src/selectors` contains the selectors used to compute data from the store or to just access it more easily.
     - `src/store` contains the setup code for the Redux store that can be extended by applications that use this library.
     - `src/utils` contains utility functions.
 - `test` contains unit testing utilities.
-Actual unit tests are located in the same folder of the file being tested.
+Actual unit tests are located in the same folder as the file being tested.
 For more information on unit and E2E tests concerning Redux, check out [Redux Unit and E2E Testing]({{<relref "/contribute/more-info/webapp/redux/testing.md">}}).